Constraining superluminal Einstein-\AE{}ther gravity through gravitational memory: An Efficient Method for Computing Gravitational Memory

-As a necessary requirement for the existence of a well-defined solution to the memory equation in Eq.~\eqref{eq:EOMISGR2}, we must first of all show that the asymptotic energy-momentum tensor in Eq.~\eqref{eq:DefPseudoEMTensor} satisfies a set of crucial properties.
+As a necessary requirement for the existence of a well defined solution to the memory equation in Eq.~\eqref{eq:EOMISGR2}, we must first of all show that the asymptotic energy-momentum tensor in Eq.~\eqref{eq:DefPseudoEMTensor} satisfies a set of crucial properties.
 The first two such basic properties are the covariant conservation $\nabla^\mu{}_{\mys{(2)}}t_{\mu\nu}=0$ and gauge invariance of the expression.
-While the former is automatically satisfied thanks to the property (ii) of the average introduced above and the fact that covariant derivatives and the average commute \cite{Heisenberg:2023prj}, the latter is an indispensable\footnote{Gauge invariance of locally defined energy-momentum is a requirement to define it as a physical observable.}, yet a rather non-trivial statement.
-This is because it is inherently an object that enters at second order in the fields of a perturbative expansion of the equations of motion, where, in general, the nice properties of the linear equations are lost.
-Indeed, at second order in the equations of motion, the notion of gauge invariant perturbation theory is still an open research question \cite{Nakamura:2020pre}.
+While the former is automatically satisfied thanks to the property (ii) of the average introduced above and the fact that covariant derivatives and the average commute \cite{Heisenberg:2023prj}, the latter is an indispensable,\footnote{Gauge invariance of locally defined energy-momentum is a requirement to define it as a physical observable.} yet a rather nontrivial statement.
+This is because it is inherently an object that enters at second-order in the fields of a perturbative expansion of the equations of motion, where, in general, the nice properties of the linear equations are lost.
+Indeed, at second-order in the equations of motion, the notion of gauge-invariant perturbation theory is still an open research question \cite{Nakamura:2020pre}.

-However, within the Isaacson approach, the energy-momentum tensor of gravitational waves appears in the \emph{leading order} equation, Eq.~\eqref{eq:EOMISGR2}.
-As we will now show, this implies that this particular operator at second order in the fields actually keeps all the nice properties that are present at the linear level.
+However, within the Isaacson approach, the energy-momentum tensor of gravitational waves appears in the \emph{leading-order} equation, Eq.~\eqref{eq:EOMISGR2}.
+As we will now show, this implies that this particular operator at second-order in the fields actually keeps all the nice properties that are present at the linear level.
 In other words, assuming that the linear equations of motion for the propagating degrees of freedom of a metric theory are well defined, also its energy-momentum tensor and consequently also the memory equation Eq.~\eqref{eq:EOMISGR2} are sound.
-In GR, this statement can be shown to be true on an arbitrary background spacetime, by noting that all second order fields vanish due to property (i) of the average, while also the leading order gauge dependent contribution of the first order fields vanishes upon averaging over the high-frequency scales \cite{Isaacson_PhysRev.166.1272}.
+In GR, this statement can be shown to be true on an arbitrary background spacetime, by noting that all second-order fields vanish due to property (i) of the average, while also the leading-order gauge-dependent contribution of the first-order fields vanishes upon averaging over the high-frequency scales \cite{Isaacson_PhysRev.166.1272}.
 Since this last argument is based on the specific form of the energy-momentum tensor of gravitational waves in GR, we must resort to a different technique to make a statement for generic metric theories of gravity.